 - OAuth Secret Key: Enter the Client Secret collected from Google BigQuery in the APIs & Services > Credentials page.

 - Click Authorize to validate the connection.

-After you click Authorize, the BigQuery OAuth page appears, complete the authorization by entering the BigQuery credentials.
+After you click Authorize, the BigQuery OAuth page appears, where you can complete the authorization by entering the BigQuery credentials.